esscorp/eslint/README.md

 		}
 		```

-5. Create `.eslintrc.js` in the top-level directory of the repo (next to `package.json`).
-Paste this content inside it:
+5. Create `.eslintrc.js` in the top-level directory of the repo (next to `package.json`) with this content:
 	```javascript
 		'use strict';